[Battle of the Brands] Is Android Better Than iPhone in 2021?

 However, some Android smartphones don’t need to be recharged as often as iPhones because of their high-capacity batteries.
 Android phones with 5,000mAh batteries, for example, can last up to two days of moderate use on a single full charge.

 Android devices and iPhones offer fast-charging capabilities.
 With Android handsets, a fast-charging adapter is usually included in the package.
-But most iPhone models, especially the older ones, don’t have it bundled in the box.
-You have to buy the adapter separately, except for iPhone 11 Pro and 11 Pro Max.
+But newer iPhone models don’t have it bundled in the box.
+Nevertheless, Android users should expect that in the future, more Android smartphone brands may follow what Apple has started in this department.
+For instance, the Samsung Galaxy S2’s charger is sold separately.

 Tech experts say Apple’s iOS is the most secure mobile OS.
 It’s easy to see why.